III. Rhetorical Situation

 “The appeals” offer a lesson in rhetoric that sticks with you long after the class has ended.
 Perhaps it is the rhythmic quality of the words (ethos, logos, pathos) or, simply, the usefulness of the concept.
 Aristotle imagined logos, ethos, and pathos as three kinds of artistic proof.
 Essentially, they highlight three ways to appeal to or persuade an audience: “(1) to reason logically, (2) to understand human character and goodness in its various forms, (3) to understand emotions.”

 The easiest way to differentiate the appeals is to imagine selling a product based on them.
-Until recently, car commercials offered a source of logical, ethical, and emotional appeals.
+Car commercials (and other advertisements) often offer a prolific source of logical, ethical, and emotional appeals.

 Using logic as proof for an argument.
 For many students this takes the form of numerical evidence.
 But as we have discussed above, logical reasoning is a kind of argumentation.